CoIT-WGU/D084-Lab-Resources/Instructions/Labs/02 - Deploy and Manage Virtual Machines.md

 1. Click **Create**.

-> **Note**: You will configure the network security group you create in this task in the second exercise of this lab
+> **Note**: The current configuration will not permit access to the virtual machine you created yet.
+You will configure the necessary network security group later in the second exercise of this lab.

 > **Note**: Wait for the deployment to complete before you proceed to the next task.
 This should take about 5 minutes.